JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Our Approach

 \section{Our Approach}

 In this work, we propose to solve intrinsic image decomposition using an optimization formulation that leverages a bank of GANs as priors.
-Our aim is to decompose a natural image into its material-dependent and lighting-dependent components such as albedo and shading.
-This inverse problem is ill-posed, and priors on the structure of each image component are required to obtain a solution.

-Each image component distribution can be closely approximated using a GAN model.
-We propose to create a bank of GANs that consists of one GAN model for each image component that we desire to recover.
-Since each GAN maps a lower dimensional latent space to an image component space, solving the inverse problem aims to recover the latent codes corresponding to each image component which can be formulated as the joint inversion of multiple GANs.
+We use the fact that each image component distribution can be closely approximated using a GAN model, and create a bank of GANs by training a separate GAN model for each image component that we desire to recover (See Fig.~\ref{fig:method_dia}(left)).
+Since each GAN maps a lower dimensional latent space to an image component space, solving the inverse problem aims to recover the latent codes corresponding to each image component which can be formulated as the joint inversion of multiple GANs as shown in Fig.~\ref{fig:method_dia}(step 1).

 In this section, we first present our optimization framework and its constraints, then we introduce a novel loss that helps further regularize the optimization and maintain the GANs priors.